Connorswebdev/ConnorRoss_T2A2/README.md

 `flask db seed`

-Run server with in /src folder:
+Run the server by running the following command:

 `flask run`